 The first tangible results of the summit came as Obama held a series of meetings with foreign leaders, including Ukrainian President Viktor Yanukovich, who announced Ukraine would get rid of its stockpile of highly enriched uranium by 2012.

 The move by Kiev is designed to make it harder for terrorists to get hold of nuclear material.
+Ukraine will also convert its civil nuclear programme to operate on low-enriched uranium, Yanukovich said.

-Also on Monday, Canada announced it would return a significant amount of spent nuclear fuel to its place of origin—the United States, which may also take some of Ukraine’s Russian-origin nuclear material.
+Also on Monday, Canada announced it would return a significant amount of spent nuclear fuel to its place of origin — the United States, which may also take some of Ukraine’s Russian-origin nuclear material.

 The summit is the culmination of a hectic period of nuclear diplomacy for Obama.